 Step 2: Print & Trace Your Letters

 Once you are happy with your letters and their placement on your beach sign, put your graphite paper under your copy paper.
+Then trace around each letter with a pencil, and the graphite will transfer your letters to the canvas.

 Step 3: Paint In The Letters